Info for

 • Security analyst

 The three-year Finance – Business Administration advanced diploma program and the two-year Finance – Business diploma program have common first two years of studies.
-However, the third year provides a unique opportunity for students to complete a four-week placement in their final semester of study, which will give them a practical finance experience and the opportunity to apply the theories and concepts learned throughout the program.
+However, the third year provides a unique opportunity for students to complete a four-week placement in their final semester of study, giving them practical finance experience and the opportunity to apply the theories and concepts learned throughout the business finance program.

-Through the program and field placement, students gain the skills and knowledge required to work in the field of financial services.
-In addition to a foundation in business, learning focuses on a diverse selection of studies including personal financial management, consumer credit, taxation retirement planning, investments and estate planning.
-While an emphasis is placed on training for a career in financial services, the wide range of studies includes: project management, call centre operations, family law, international trade, financial analysis, planning and control, and preparation of financial plans.
+Students gain the skills and knowledge required to work in financial services.
+In addition to a foundation in business, learning focuses on a diverse selection of studies, including personal financial management, consumer credit, taxation retirement planning, investments and estate planning.
+While an emphasis is placed on training for a career in financial services, the wide range of studies includes project management, call centre operations, family law, international trade, financial analysis, planning and control, and preparation of financial plans.

 You will learn how to: